 In Bandone v Sol Properties CILR 301, the Grand Court confirmed that the direct enforcement of foreign in personam judgments and orders was no longer confined to those for debt, or definite sums of money.
 Non-money orders are therefore now capable of being recognised and enforced by the Grand Court, by way of equitable remedies such as specific performance, if the principles of comity require it.

 There are no restrictions on who may be appointed as a voluntary liquidator of a company under Cayman Islands law.
-Provisional and official liquidators must be qualified insolvency practitioners resident in the Cayman Islands or foreign practitioners appointed jointly with a resident-qualified insolvency practitioner.
+Provisional and official liquidators, and restructuring officers, must be qualified insolvency practitioners resident in the Cayman Islands or foreign practitioners appointed jointly with a resident-qualified insolvency practitioner.

 Voluntary liquidators are officers of the company over which they are appointed and owe statutory and fiduciary duties to the company and its stakeholders.

 Voluntary liquidators are appointed by a resolution of the company’s shareholders.
-Provisional and official liquidators are nominated by the petitioner and appointed by the Grand Court (which may have regard to any alternative nominees put forward by other stakeholders).
+Restructuring officers, provisional and official liquidators are nominated by the petitioner and appointed by the Grand Court (which may have regard to any alternative nominees put forward by other stakeholders).

 See 7.1 Types of Voluntary/Involuntary Proceedings for a description of how statutory officers interact with company management and directors and 9.1 Types of Statutory Officers for a description as to who can and cannot serve as a statutory officer.